New Tehri: Demographics

-Tourist places
+Notable sites

-The most visited places that are actively maintained are Devi Kunjapuri Temple, Chandrabadani Devi, Shri Adinath Digambar Jain Mandir, Mahasar Taal, Sehstra Taal, and Khatling Glacier.
-Some areas of Tehri are view-able but neglected by the Uttrakhand government, including Panwali Kantha, Belhbagi Bugyal, and Khait parvat.
-Panwali Kantha is one of the most popular treks in Uttarakhand which is listed by Outlook Traveller in their write-up.
-These places have the potential to attract tourists for trekking and mountaineering.
-The new district headquarters at New Tehri can be looked at as a future tourist spot where views of Tehri Lake can be seen.
-Dobra Chanti Bridge is one of the major tourist attraction due to the lightening work.
-It is India's longest motorable single lane suspension bridge with 440 meter long way from Dobra to Chanti.
-Located in the proximity of Tehri Garhwal, Narendranagar is a tourist attraction where visitors can see the River Ganga and Doon valley.
+A notable temple in the town is Chandrabadani Devi.
+The Khatling Glacier is close by.

 Transport

-By Road
+By road

 The major highway that links New Tehri is National Highway 34.
-Its very well connected to major Uttarakhand cities Dehradun, Rishikesh.
+It connects to major Uttarakhand cities Dehradun and Rishikesh.
 It is 99 km from Dehradun and 75 km from Rishikesh.
+A daily Uttarakhand Transport Corporation bus service connects the town to Dehradun.

-By Train
+By train

-Nearest railway station is Rishikesh Railway Station which is 71 km from New Tehri.
-Rishikesh is well connected to major cities of India.
+The nearest railway station is Rishikesh Railway Station, which is 71 km from New Tehri.

-By Air
+By air

-Nearest airport is Dehradun Airport in Dehradun, which is 76 km from New Tehri.
+The nearest airport is Dehradun Airport in Dehradun, which is 76 km from New Tehri.

-In Literature
+In literature

 Letitia Elizabeth Landon's poetical illustration on Davis Cox's picture 'The Grass-Rope Bridge at Teree, in the Province of Gurwall', refers back to the time when the hill country of this province was resorted to for recuperation by Europeans suffering from the heat of the plains.